Students earn points for learning and revising content.

 |★★★★★||5||Three months after scoring four stars.|

-This means that you can earn up to 5 stars for each word, and you can do this in each of the four language learning modes.
+Every 6 months after earning 5 stars you are able to to earn an additional star, and you can do this in each of the four language learning modes.
 For example, in French, the four learning modes are:

 - French text to English text